Mirakkel: Season 2: Mirakkel Akkel Challenger 2 (2007)

 For the 2007 season, Tollywood actress Sreelekha Mitra was a judge along with regular judges Rudranil Ghosh and Rajatava Dutta.
 The winner was Atanu Burman.

 Season 3: Mirakkel Bare Miya Chhote Miya (2008)

 In the 2008 season, contestants from previous seasons competed against newcomers.
 Rajatava Dutta, Srelekha Mitra, and Sidhu from Bengali band Cactus were initially the judges.
 Mitra was later replaced by Debolina Dutta.
 Mridul Bhattacharya was the winner, defeating season 2 champion Atanu Barman in the final.

 Season 4: Mirakkel Akkel Challenger 4 (2009)

 This season was only for child performers.
 It was hosted by Mridul Bhattacharya.
-The winner was Tania from Burdwan.
+The winner was Tania Roy from Burdwan.

 Season 5: Mirakkel Akkkel Challenger 5 (2010)

 In season 5, Pranjol from Bijaygarh was the champion.

 Season 6: Mirakkel Akkkel Challenger 6 (2011)

 Season 6 started with 30 participants on 11 July 2011, hosted by Ali.
 This time the contestants included people from Bangladesh.
 The judges were the usual team, and the usual band Bandage played.
 The mentors this season were Rajeev Banerji, Saurav Palodhi, Krishnendu Chatterjee, Arnab Karmakar and Subhadip Ghosh.
 The joint winners were Vicky and Partha (together) and Abu Hena Rony.